 Attacks probably result from several, sometimes unidentifiable, factors.
 Identified precipitating factors include

 Symptoms and signs of acute porphyrias involve the nervous system, abdomen, or both (neurovisceral).
 Attacks develop over hours or days and can last up to several weeks.
 Most gene carriers experience no, or only a few, attacks during their lifetime.
 Others experience recurrent symptoms.
-In women, recurrent attacks often coincide with the luteal phase of the menstrual cycle.
+In some women, recurrent attacks often coincide with the luteal phase of the menstrual cycle.

 All components of the peripheral nervous system and the central nervous system may be involved.
 Motor neuropathy is common with severe and prolonged attacks.
 Muscle weakness usually begins in the extremities but can involve any motor neuron or cranial nerve and proceed to tetraplegia.
 Bulbar involvement can cause respiratory failure.